 An administrative appeal before Coprocom is generally resolved within one month.
 The judicial review does not have a clear time frame, and it may take between six months and two years.

-The most relevant development was the Act to Strengthen the Competition Authorities, which introduced some relevant changes to the competition law legal framework in Costa Rica.
+The most relevant development was the Act to Strengthen the Competition Authorities, which introduced some relevant changes to the legal framework of the competition law in Costa Rica.

 The most relevant changes were:

-This last point is relevant as previously there were some acquisitions of minor companies with irrelevant participations in the market, which were obliged to be notified, if the purchaser was a large entity.
+This last point is relevant as previously there were some acquisitions of minor companies with irrelevant participation in the market, which were obliged to be notified if the purchaser was a large entity.
 Now, most of those smaller or irrelevant transactions are not obliged to be notified.

-There have been three concentrations rejected.
-There have been fines imposed due to failure of notifying and there are currently some transactions which are being investigated.
-So far, there are no precedents of sanctions imposed for failure of notifying foreign-to-foreign transactions.
+Recent enforcement records show that there have been three concentrations rejected, there have been fines imposed due to failure to notify, and there are currently some transactions which are being investigated.
+So far, there are no precedents of sanctions imposed for failure to notify foreign-to-foreign transactions.

-The main concern or the what seems to be the most significant issue where Coprocom focuses is the establishment or strengthening of a dominant position in the market.
+The main concern or what seems to be the most significant issue on which Coprocom focuses is the establishment or strengthening of a dominant position in the market.
 Market share is a relevant factor which is considered in this analysis, however, the access or establishment of specific advantages that could lead to market foreclosure has also been considered in the past.